GLOBAL MARKETS-Stocks slip, euro dips before German ruling, Fed

 By Ellen Freilich

-NEW YORK, Sept 10 (Reuters) - U.S. stocks slipped on Monday while the euro dipped below four-month highs before potential new stimulus from the U.S. Federal Reserve and the European Central Bank.
+NEW YORK, Sept 10 (Reuters) - U.S. stocks slipped on Monday while the euro dipped below four-month highs and U.S. Treasury yields rose ahead of potential new stimulus from the U.S. Federal Reserve and the European Central Bank.

 “After some significant moves last week, Monday was more of a waiting game as the markets looked toward the news coming out of the Fed and the German constitutional court later this week,” said Michael Cloherty, head of U.S. rates strategy at RBC Capital Markets.